MathieuBuisson/PSCodeHealth/README.md

 ```

-To output the PSCodeHealth report as an HTML file, use `HtmlReportPath` parameter to specify the full path of the HTML file :
+To output the PSCodeHealth report as an HTML file, use the `HtmlReportPath` parameter to specify the full path of the HTML file :

 ```powershell
 C:\> Invoke-PSCodeHealth -Path '.\coveralls' -TestsPath '.\coveralls' -HtmlReportPath "$env:USERPROFILE\Desktop\Report.html"